miguelraz/miguelraz.github.io/blog/juliatorust.md

 ---

 ### Informal introductions - tales of two languages 📚

 I will now give 2 hand-wavy historical rehashings of the origins of both languages.

 You might know Julia's origin story - there were a gajillion DSLs for scientific computing, BLAS is a mess but implements polymorphism through namespacing for performance needs, and other libraries re-implemented a poor man's version of multiple dispatch because of the performance constraints.
-If you add a clever JIT to multiple dispatch capabilites, you can get ~C performance with ease if types can be inferred, and fortunately you can build a general programming language around that paradigm and those trade offs.
+If you add a clever JIT to multiple dispatch capabilities, you can get ~C performance with ease if types can be inferred, and fortunately you can build a general programming language around that paradigm and those trade offs.
 Eventually, they baptized the language to honor the one true queen of [algorithms](https://youtu.be/lZb2JKhf-mk?t=208).

 Rust comes from a different place: Some years ago in Mozilla, Graydon Hoare and the team got fed up with systems programming and the C/C++ tool chain.
 They were working on a language that allowed for programmers to be productive in low-level systems, harness concurrency performance without the foot-bazookas, and avoid errors during run time.
 At first they had different systems for handling the previous problems, until the team pieced together that an ownership system, with a borrow checker at compile time, could kill 2 birds with one stone.
 Eventually, they named the language after the [fungus](https://en.wikipedia.org/wiki/Rust_(fungus)).